Updated February 21, 2023

 Crab is almost like the national seafood of Singapore and JB Ah Meng specializes in the white pepper version (while most places serve the more popular chili version).
 Their crabs sell out often and I recommend that you reserve your crabs as you reserve your table.

-For more information, read my Review of JB Ah Meng in Singapore.
+For more information, read my Review of JB Ah Meng.

 National Kitchen by Violet Oon

 Hours: Daily lunch 12pm – 3pm; dinner 6pm – 10:30pm;

 High tea 3 – 5pm (Fri – Sun only)

 Violet Oon is a local celebrity chef, and her specialty is in Peranakan cuisine.
 It’s like a fusion of Chinese dishes with a Southeast Asian flavor.

 The National Kitchen by Violet Oon is located in the National Gallery.
 If you are planning to visit the gallery, you can hit two birds with one stone.
 This is exactly what my wife and I are doing right now.
 After walking for hours in the museum, we are ready to order a feast.

 The chicken wings are great.
 They have a spicy turmeric coating and a hint of lemongrass.

 Beef Rendang is like a Southeast Asian beef stew cooked with coconut milk and some strong spices.
 The flavor is bold and delicious.